How much will I get paid as an Adult Care Home operator?

 Aging and People with Disabilities

-Rates for homes serving older adults and adults with disabilities (not developmental disabilities or mental health and addictions) currently range from $1800 to $2527 per month.
+- Rates for homes serving older adults and adults with disabilities (not developmental disabilities or mental health and addictions) currently range from $1932 to $2985 per month, plus the resident's contribution of a $654 room & board payment.
 An electronic assessment of care needs completed by the resident’s Medicaid case manager calculates the total amount to be paid by Medicaid for a resident’s care.

-For Developmental Disability homes, the standard Medicaid rate is between $2000 and $3000 a month.
+- For Developmental Disability homes, the standard Medicaid rate is between $2000 and $3000 a month, plus the resident's contribution of a $654 room & board payment.
 A standardized calculation tool is used to determine payment.

 Mental Health and Addictions